helenplesko/a3web/group.md

 ## 9. Page 3 (content) In the Media

-Desc:   media.html (include some fake newsclippings/articles where consulting group is mentioned)
+Desc:   media.html (include some fake news clippings/articles where consulting group is mentioned)

 Worked on by: Helen